Looking to reduce food waste in your home? Let me share with you 12 easy tips to reduce waste.

-This vegan banana ice-cream recipe is yet another great way to use up black bananas.
-Simply freeze your bananas when they start to go black in your fruit bowl, then blend them up to make ice-cream.
+This vegan banana ice cream recipe is yet another great way to use up black bananas and reduce food waste.
+Simply freeze your bananas when they start to go black in your fruit bowl, then blend them up to make ice cream.
 It couldn’t be easier or tastier!

 This guide to freezing lemons is great for freezing all the parts of the lemon – from the zest to the juice.
-You can even free slices for your drinks – I like mine in a gin and tonic, or straight from the freezer in my herbal tea.
-I’ve had the cold this week so I’ve been placing the frozen lemon slices in my echinacea tea – it’s a tasty addition!
+You can even free slices for your drinks/ I like mine in a gin and tonic, or straight from the freezer in my herbal tea.
+I’ve had a cold this week so I’ve been placing the frozen lemon slices in my echinacea tea – it’s a tasty addition!
 It also helps cool the tea down to a nice drinking temperature.

 Here’s a simple tip to make berries last longer in your fridge using one strange ingredient!

-I never rely on best before dates on eggs, instead I rely on this simple tip to test egg freshness.
+I never rely on best before dates on eggs, instead, I rely on this simple tip to test egg freshness and reduce food waste.
 All you need is a glass of water!